OpnLaaS/opnlaas/docs/Charter.md

 * As a System Architect, I want to be able to safely monitor and log system activities.
 * As a Student, I want to receive alerts for critical system events so that I know if anything happens to my project.
 * As a Researcher, I want centralized logs for troubleshooting and analysis.
-* As a Student, I want to access logs and alerts related to my resource usage.
+* As an Instructor, I want to access logs and alerts related to my resource usage in order to grade my students.
 * As a Student, I want to be able to configure monitoring thresholds and alert preferences.

 ## 6. Product Backlog (GitLab)